Evoked Potentials

 - EPs are complementary to MRI — they detect functional demyelination that may not be visible on imaging

-VEP abnormality persists indefinitely after optic neuritis — even when visual acuity returns to normal, the P100 latency remains prolonged.
+VEP abnormality typically persists long-term after optic neuritis; ~10–20% normalize over years — even when visual acuity returns to normal, the P100 latency commonly remains prolonged.
 This makes VEP valuable for proving prior optic neuritis in a patient who now has a normal exam.
 VEP is the most sensitive single EP modality for MS detection.

 Intraoperative Monitoring